-Star Wars Role-Playing Game: Dawn of Defiance
+Star Wars Roleplaying Game: Dawn of Defiance Episode 9: Dawn of Defiance

 Dawn of Defiance was a ten-module campaign set in the dark times following the Emperor's takeover of the Republic.
 It was a tag-team project, with different writers creating different modules, all based on Rodney Thompson's outline for the overall game.

 I had worked on the KOTOR Campaign Guide in the previous year, and was interested in working on a module; Dawn of Defiance gave me my first swing at professional RPG adventure design, as well as my first taste of working in the "Dark Times" setting.